nshkrdotcom/perimeter/docs/type_safe_metaprogramming_patterns.md

 ## Conclusion

-By combining the "Defensive Boundary / Offensive Interior" pattern with Elixir's existing idioms, we can write code that is both type-safe and dynamically powerful.
+By combining the "Defensive Perimeter / Offensive Interior" pattern with Elixir's existing idioms, we can w ```change all variations of perimeter in the doc to the same     │
+│    variation of perimeter, and rename any doc name with a varation of perimeter wiht the apporpriate         │ │    variation of perinmeterrite code that is both type-safe and dynamically powerful.
 The key is to:

-1. **Be assertive at boundaries** - Use pattern matching, guards, and contracts
+1. **Be assertive at perimeters** - Use pattern matching, guards, and contracts
 2. **Validate early** - Catch errors at compile-time when possible
 3. **Trust the interior** - Once validated, use Elixir's full power
 4. **Make contracts explicit** - Clear, reusable type definitions
 5. **Fail fast and clearly** - Provide actionable error messages

-This approach gives us the best of both worlds: the safety of typed systems at boundaries and the flexibility of dynamic metaprogramming in our implementation.
+This approach gives us the best of both worlds: the safety of typed systems at perimeters and the flexibility of dynamic metaprogramming in our implementation.````